Back to CapsNets Hub

 Architecture Overview

-The full CapsNet architecture for MNIST consists of four stages:
+The CapsNet for MNIST has four stages:

-1. Conv1: Conv2d(1, 256, kernel_size=9, stride=1) + ReLU.
-Input: $(B, 1, 28, 28)$ to Output: $(B, 256, 20, 20)$
+1. Conv1: Conv2d(1, 256, kernel_size=9, stride=1) + ReLU. $(B, 1, 28, 28) \to (B, 256, 20, 20)$

 2. PrimaryCapsule: Conv2d(256, 256, kernel_size=9, stride=2) + Reshape + Squash.
 Output: $(B, 1152, 8)$ -- 1,152 capsules of dimension 8